eknathbhore/eknathbhore/README.md

 # 🛡️ Senior Security Analyst | Threat & Malware Researcher

-> 🤖 "Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it." — Zhuowei Zhang
+> 🤖 > 🔍 "Any sufficiently advanced bug is indistinguishable from a feature." — Rich Kulawiec
 >
 > 🔍 Passionate about analyzing both virtual & physical entities, debugging the unknown, and securing the future.